pfheatwole/thesis/meta/discussion.rst

   say **which** span).
 Kinda nice that "station" and "section" both start with `s` though.

+* **Major reasons I'm introducing the section index**: the `y` are non-linear relative to `y_flat`, so things like twist produce weird spanwise variations if you use `y`.
+Also, `y_flat` includes a scaling factor that the normalized `s` does not, so parameters don't depend on the absolute scale of the wing.

 * My definition of the section index is similar to something used by Abbott, except he used `s = 2 * y / b` whereas I'm using the flat versions.